 Athletes with disabilities—those who use handcycles and racing wheelchairs—need a modern bikeway to access the GWB.
 This demographic is typically ignored in infrastructure plans.
 It is time to include their needs.

-The PA asserts that its rebuilt seven-foot path meets ADA requirements, but those standards pertain solely to pedestrian usage.
-They do not provide clearance for these special athletes.
+The PA asserts that its rebuilt 7-foot path meets ADA requirements, but those standards don’t provide clearance for these athletes.
 The proposal to widen the North Path is AASHTO-compliant, which fully accommodates their needs.7

 1 “Connecting Communities, A Vision for Harlem River Bridges,” NYC DOT/AECOM, 2018, p.
 3, https://tinyurl.com/yc5ac9h2

 3 “Cycling in the City, Cycling Trends in NYC,” NYCDOT/NACTO, 5/19, https://tinyurl.com/hcu5yaz